cypress-io/github-action/README.md

 ### Git information

-Cypress uses the `@cypress/commit-info` package to associate git details (branch, commit message, author) with each run.
+Cypress uses the [@cypress/commit-info](https://github.com/cypress-io/commit-info) package to associate Git details (branch, commit message, author) with each run.
 It typically uses Git commands, expecting a .git folder.
-In Docker or similar environments where .git is absent, or if you need different data in the Cypress Cloud, git information can be passed via custom environment variables.
+In Docker or similar environments where .git is absent, or if you need different data in the Cypress Cloud, Git information can be passed via custom environment variables.

 ```yml
 name: Cypress tests